mstr-brightside/wolka-suggests-study/README.md

 [EggHead](https://egghead.io/ "EggHead") - relatively small platform with courses, mostly web-dev oriented.
 Also offers podcasts, talks and articles.
 Huge plus on EggHead is that you don't need to pay to watch materias.
 Just register and start learning.

+[Coursera](https://www.coursera.org/ "Coursera") - legendary Coursera, many various courses on the IT and programming subject, but not only.
+Today Coursera covers areas like Business, Personal Development, Data Science, Math, Physics, Social Sciences, Arts and even Language Learning.
+Another huge point for Coursera is a possibility to get a degree or a certificate, which will be valuable at your job.
+There are free courses as well as non-free ($), plans for students and enterprise.
+Coursera also has a blog and publish articles on different subjects.

 ## RU

 # Online practice